-"As long as they are well motivated," Grim pointed out, stepping into the speaker's circle from the aloof log stump that had been the center of the once vibrant outdoor 'stage' which made real life bearable, understandable and transformable into something worth living for.
+"As long as they are well motivated," Grim pointed out, stepping into the speaker's circle from the aloof log stump that had been the center of the once vibrant outdoor 'performance stage' which made real life bearable, understandable and transformable into something worth living for.

-"And fed," Lilila shouted out, disgusted and ashamed of her husband.
-"By something beyond just dreams."
+"And things will return to normal if we are all fed," Lilila shouted out, disgusted and ashamed of her husband.
+"With something beyond just dreams."

-"For the moment, you are correct," Grim conceded, feeling the grumbling in his own stomach while seeing the hunger for physiological as well as metaphysical sustainance in everyone, including his own beloved potentially multi-perspective son and his, on a good day, tolerated uni-dimensional 'meat and potatoes' (and once sought after above all others) wife.
+"For the moment, you are correct," Grim conceded, feeling the grumbling in his own stomach while seeing the hunger for physiological as well as metaphysical sustainance in everyone.
+Such included his own beloved potentially multi-perspective son and his, on a good day, tolerated uni-dimensional 'meat and potatoes' (and once sought after above all others) wife.
 "Dral?" he said, turning to his contemplative follically challenged brother, while picking up a lute which miraculously had survived the unpredicted storms from sources unknown to any right or left brain genius.
-"No grass grows on busy streets, but there's a fire in there that I'm sure you can use to pull something out of your ass, or fart out an answer to Mama Nature and Father Fate to make them send down apologetic milk, honey and bread from the sky instead of pissing rain and farting out more wind," he sang, with admittedly lyrics that could have had more edge, but which somehow got some frowns turned into smiles.
+"No grass grows on busy streets, but there's a fire in there that I'm sure you can use to pull something out of your ass.
+Or you can fart out an answer to Mama Nature and Father Fate to make them send down apologetic milk, honey and bread from the sky instead of pissing rain and farting out more wind," he sang, It was admittedly with lyrics that could have had more edge, but it somehow got some frowns turned into smiles.
 Most importantly, in Dral, who rose to his feet.

-"The Fates have don't want us to be alive, so...we will create life!"
+"If the Fates don't want us to be alive,...we will create life!"
 Dral promised the people and yelled up to the sky.
-"The sun is still here, and our friend," he announced.
+"The sun is still here, and, most of the time anyway, is still is our friend," he announced.
 He then took in a deep breath.
 "And the air we breathe in and out is still here.
 Even though some claim that the air coming out of overinflated nostrils from thick headed scientists makes breathing in less fun for others," he continued, looking at his brother.

-Grim smiled in delight, admiring his brother's attempt to active the humor part of the left side of his head.
-A third brain seemed to be developing between them, but more importantly, a third heart.
+Grim smiled in delight, admiring his brother's attempt to activate the humor part of the left side of his head.
+A third brain seemed to be developing between them, yet again.
+But more importantly, this time is was a third heart as well.

 "So, what do we 'mortals' who live in the real world do now?"
-Rihi asked her husband, speaking for the rest of the congregation who were at the mercy of hunger and, according to the thick coats on the horsese and dogs about to be eaten soon, early winter.
+Rihi asked her husband, speaking for the rest of the congregation who were at the mercy of hunger and, according to the thick coats on the horses and dogs about to be eaten soon, early winter.

-"You think your are a god who can create life?"
-Lilila added.
+"You think you are a god who can create life, 'Doctor' Dral?"
+Lilila pressed.